-We purchased six acres of land at 3800 E. Douglas, which includes the former Douglas Elementary School, in 2020.
+A little history: We purchased six acres of land at 3800 E. Douglas, which includes the former Douglas Elementary School, in 2020.
 It’s a wonderful location with easy access to public transit.
-Our $14.3-million project will include renovation of a portion of the school building plus new construction.
-We removed the oldest, unusable portion of the building in summer 2021.
-We will move forward the next phase of construction—which includes a major renovation of the remaining building and construction of a new residential wing—as soon as the needed funds have been raised.
+We’ve renovated a portion of the school building plus constructed a new residential wing.

-This new campus will allow us to serve three times as many women and children in need as we can today!
-Our current campus can serve around 35 individuals total…our new campus will have 100 beds.
-In addition to providing a safe haven, three meals a day and other essential needs, our campus will also offer job readiness training, substance abuse and trauma-informed counseling, practical life skills classes, educational opportunities, and so much more.
+At this site, we’re equipped to serve three times as many women and children in need as what we did at our old location at 3333 E. University!
+Our previous facility could serve around 35 individuals total…our new center has 100 beds.
+In addition to providing a safe haven, three meals a day and other essential needs, our new center will also offer job readiness training, substance abuse and trauma-informed counseling, practical life skills classes, educational opportunities, and so much more.

 This project will expand Central Iowa’s capacity to provide immediate residential services to homeless women and children.
 There are currently far more struggling women and kids in our area than beds available.